-Who Received Stimulus Checks?
-How Much Was Spent?
+Who Received Stimulus Checks and How Much Was Spent

 Did You Miss Your Stimulus Check?

-In 2009, the Economic Stimulus Act sent out $13 billion in stimulus checks to recipients of Social Security, Supplemental Security Income, and veterans’ benefits.
+In 2009, the Economic Stimulus Act sent out $13 billion in stimulus checks.
+According to the Congressional Budget Office, the one-time payment went to recipients of Social Security, Supplemental Security Income, and veterans’ benefits.
 It was a portion of the $787 billion budgeted in Fiscal Year 2009 as part of the American Recovery and Reinvestment Act.
 Congress passed the ARRA to end the 2008 financial crisis.
-The government’s goal was that recipients would spend the $13 billion.
+The government’s goal was that recipients would immediately spend the $13 billion.
 That would be a quick, direct way to jumpstart economic growth.

 When Did Stimulus Checks Go Out?